Tuesday, 15 October 2024

 to her husband’s flirtation, possibly liaison, with an actress whose letters she discovered in his pocket – a scene retold in one of Tagore’s novels.

 She wasn't getting any poking.
 This meant, even if she fucked the help, it would be difficult to explain how she got preggers.
 The problem with guys in their twenties marrying 9 year old girls is that they will come to think of them as younger sisters or daughters.
 An incest taboo will begin to operate.
 The solution was obvious.
 Let both girls and boys graduate and then get married.
-But, in his 'final song' Tagore depicts an educated girl, who loves Rabi's poetry, not marrying the boring, but anti-Rabi, shithead whom she is supposed to do.
+But, in his 'final song' Tagore depicts an educated girl, who loves Rabi's poetry, not marrying the boring, but anti-Rabi, shithead whom she is supposed to have feelings for.
 Basically, Tagore had to double down on the notion that the Brahmo buddhijivi must be a sexless bore.
 At least his son, who took over Shantiniketan, eloped with the wife of a teacher there.
-Sadly, this meant there was no way to prevent the place being taken over by th4e Central government who quickly turned it to shit.
+Sadly, this meant there was no way to prevent the place being taken over by the Central government who quickly turned it to shit.

 Part of the legacy that Tagore’s father left him was an attachment to the Brahmo Samaj,

-Tagore was raised in it and, after his brother died, had no choice but to take over its running after his Dad died.
+Tagore was raised in it and, after his brother died, had no choice but to take over its running after his Dad popped his clogs.
 It must be said, he was a very obedient son.
 Perhaps if his Mum had cared about him, he would have been more independent of his Dad.
 Or else, maybe he just was a good Hindu son, a good Hindu husband, and a decent Hindu Guru who didn't try to cheat or fuck his students.

 a reformist Hindu sect founded by Rammohun Roy.